Newton Nite Hawks

 The Newton Nite Hawks are a semi-pro American football team that played in Newton, Iowa.
-They were members of the Chicagoland Football League and Northern States Football League from 1974-1978 and returned to play from 2019-present.
+They were members of the Chicagoland Football League and Northern States Football League from 1974 to 1978 and returned to play from 2019-present.
 They now play in the Heartland Football Association (HFA).

 They were the first professional or semi-professional team to play American football on the European continent.